adityassrana/blog/_posts/2020-08-26-Weight_Init.md

 ---
 keywords: fastai
-description: why does good initialization matter in neural networks and what is gradient vanishing
+description: why does good initialization matter in neural networks and what are vanishing gradients
 title: Don't Trust PyTorch to Initialize Your Variables
 toc: true
 badges: true